the-shoaib2/aura/packages/testing/playwright/AI-TEST-CHEAT-SHEET.md

 ## AI Guidelines

 ### **✅ DO**
-- Always use `n8n.start.*` methods for test entry points
+- Always use `aura.start.*` methods for test entry points
 - Use composables for business workflows, not page objects directly in tests
 - Use `nanoid()` or timestamps for unique test data
 - Follow the 4-layer architecture pattern